A bunion forms when your big toe points outward toward your second toe. This causes a bump to appear on the inside edge of your toe.

 Bunions are more common in women than men.
 The problem can run in families.
 People born with abnormal alignment of the bones in their feet are more likely to form a bunion.

 Wearing narrow-toed, high-heeled shoes may lead to the development of a bunion.

 The condition may become painful as the bump gets worse.
 Extra bone and a fluid-filled sac can grow at the base of the big toe.

 - Red, thickened skin along the inside edge at the base of the big toe.

 - A bony bump at the first toe joint, with decreased movement in the toe site.

 - Pain over the joint, which pressure from shoes makes worse.

-- Big toe turned toward the other toes and may cross over the second toe.
+- Big toe turned outward toward the other toes and may cross over the second toe.
 As a result, corns and calluses often develop where the first and second toes overlap.